dantonik/42-philosophers-tester/README.md

+# 42 Philosophers Tester

-# Tester for the Philosophers Dininig Problem project at 42 Schools
+#### Tester for the Dininig Philosophers Problem project at 42 Schools